Get E-Book

 Your Task

 Create a TlvParser class that extends stream.Transform.
-This class will be the core of your solution.
+This class is the core of the solution.
 It needs to:

 1. Maintain an internal buffer for incomplete message chunks.